 Mother-to-child transmission (MTCT): “MTCT is the abbreviation for mother-to-child transmission.
 PMTCT, the abbreviation for prevention of mother-to-child transmission, refers to a four-prong strategy for stopping new HIV infections among children and keeping their mothers alive and families healthy.
 The four prongs are: helping reproductive-age women avoid HIV (prong 1); reducing unmet need for family planning (prong 2); providing antiretroviral medicine prophylaxis to prevent HIV transmission during pregnancy, labour and delivery, and breastfeeding (prong 3); and providing care, treatment and support for mothers and their families (prong 4).

-PMTCT often is mistakenly used to refer to only prong 3— the provision of antiretroviral medicine prophylaxis.
-Some countries prefer to use the terms parent-to-child transmission or vertical transmission as more inclusive terms to avoid stigmatizing pregnant women, to acknowledge the role of the father/male sexual partner in transmitting HIV to the woman and to encourage male involvement in HIV prevention.
+PMTCT is often mistakenly referring to only prong 3— the provision of antiretroviral medicine prophylaxis.
+Some countries prefer to use the terms parent-to-child transmission or vertical transmission as more inclusive terms to avoid stigmatizing pregnant women, to acknowledge the role of the father/male sexual partner in transmitting HIV to the woman, and to encourage male involvement in HIV prevention.
 Still other countries and organizations use the term elimination of mother-to-child transmission (eMTCT).”

 Prevalence: “Usually given as a percentage, HIV prevalence quantifies the proportion of individuals in a population who are living with HIV at a specific point in time.
 HIV prevalence also can refer to the number of people living with HIV.
 UNAIDS normally reports HIV prevalence among people aged 15–49 years.”

-Tuberculosis (TB): “Tuberculosis (TB) is the leading HIV-associated opportunistic infection in low- and middle- income countries, and it is a leading cause of death globally among people living with HIV.
-The term HIV-associated tuberculosis or HIV-associated TB should be used, rather than the shorthand HIV/TB, in order to distinguish such instances from tuberculosis per se.
+Tuberculosis (TB): “Tuberculosis (TB) is the leading HIV-associated opportunistic infection in low- and middle-income countries, and it is a leading cause of death globally among people living with HIV.
+The term HIV-associated tuberculosis or HIV-associated TB should be used, rather than the shorthand HIV/TB, to distinguish such instances from tuberculosis per se.

 The main strategies to reduce the burden of HIV in TB patients are HIV testing (for people whose HIV status is unknown) and the provision of antiretroviral therapy and cotrimoxazole preventive therapy (CPT) (for people living with HIV).
 The main activities to reduce TB among people living with HIV are regular screening for TB among people in HIV care and the provision of isoniazid preventive therapy (IPT) and ART to HIV-positive people without active TB who meet eligibility criteria.”